levkingwill/github-final-project/README.md

 # github-final-project
 Part of: IBM Full-Stack JavaScript Developer.
-A simple web application interest calculator.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
 Input: